-I’m Max Rashbrooke, and I’m an author, academic and journalist, working in Wellington, New Zealand, where I write about politics, economics and social issues.
-I also do arts profiles and review concerts and books.
+I’m Max Rashbrooke, and I’m an author, academic and journalist, working in Wellington, New Zealand, with a particular interest in economic inequality and democratic renewal.
+I also write arts profiles and review concerts and books.

 For publicity purposes, the following is my short bio:

 Max Rashbrooke is an author, journalist and academic.
 He is the author of Government for the Public Good: The Surprising Science of Large-Scale Collective Action, published by Bridget Williams Books (BWB) in September 2018.
 He is also the author of Wealth and New Zealand, and edited the best-selling Inequality: A New Zealand Crisis, republished in updated form in late 2018, also by BWB.
 He is a senior associate of the Institute for Governance and Policy Studies at Victoria University of Wellington, and as a journalist has written for outlets in Britain and New Zealand including the Guardian, the National Business Review and Metro.
 He has twice been the recipient of the Bruce Jesson Senior Journalism Award, and was a 2015 Winston Churchill Fellow.